Poisonous Holiday Plants

 You can prepare a holiday feast for your dog that is both safe and healthy.
 Cooking for your dogs can be fun.
 The rule of thumb is to keep it simple, use healthy ingredients, and avoid processed foods.

-All of the following recipes are dog and people-friendly, even though the flavors will be bland for people.
 Recipes can be made ahead, though some may need warming or thawing.
 Feeding amounts should be adjusted to your dog’s size.

 Photograph of Dog-Harmony's "Barkuterie" (charcuterie) board recipe for dogs